differenz-system/AddressBook.VueJS/README.md

 2. **Home:** It will list all the save contacts, having the option to add a new contact on the top right.
 3. **Create new contact:** User can add a new contact to his address book by filling details here.

+## Coding overview
+One can find structure of code by reading following lines

+**./src/store**: the folder which handles all the vuex store properties inculding mutations, actions and getters.

+**./src/store/api.js**: basic js file containing methods to call all api calls(i.e. createContact api)

+**./src/views**: the folder contains All the different screens in fileName.vue

+**./src/utils**: the folder containing all setup for api calls.

+**./src/router.js**: the vuex router setup of all the screen

 ## Pre-requisites
 - [Node js](https://nodejs.org/en/)
 - [Visual Studio code](https://code.visualstudio.com/)